rurban/libu8ident/README.md

        (?[ ( \p{Word} & \p{XID_Continue} ) ]) * /x

 This is done by the parser, to the library you just pass the len or null-terminated identifier.
+Optionally we can check for proper `XID_Start`/`XID_Continue` properties also.

 Normalization
 -------------

-All utf8 identifiers and literals are parsed and stored as normalized NFC variants, which prevents from various TR39 and TR36 unicode confusable and spoofing security problems.
-Normalization is similar to Perl 6 and Python 3, but Perl 6 normalized to their own NFG format and Python 3 normalizes to the non-canonical NFKC format.
+All utf8 identifiers and literals are parsed and stored as normalized NFKC variants, which prevents from various TR39 and TR36 unicode confusable and spoofing security problems.
+Normalization is similar to Perl 6 and Python 3, but Perl 6 normalized to their own NFG format and Python 3 normalizes to the NFKC format.
 See http://www.unicode.org/reports/tr36/ and http://www.unicode.org/reports/tr39.
+Optionally we also support the NFK and NFD formats.

 Mixed Scripts
 -------------